 Amanda Hudes, event planner, life coach, and author of Smiling Through the Chaos of Wedding Planning, has been so inundated with requests, even ones with impossible timelines, such as planning a wedding for two months from the current date.
 “While, of course, we can plan that quickly, there are skipped steps, such as getting the dress of your dreams when it just won't come in a month from the order date, or sending the gorgeous invitations you wanted because it takes time to design and order them,” she explains.
 “I think people are just exhausted from this past year and feel like it’s time to make sure that we celebrate life and make memories instead of just waiting.”

 Most wedding businesses are made up of small companies run by people who have suffered the loss of life and revenue so they are working to get back to where they were to best serve their couples.

-Just as couples were empathetic to the trials and tribulations their vendors had to deal with at the onset of the pandemic, it’s more pertinent than ever to have that same level of empathy as the industry heals and grows stronger.
+Just as couples were empathetic to the trials and tribulations their vendors had to deal with at the onset of shutdowns, it’s more pertinent than ever to have that same level of empathy as the industry heals and grows stronger.